FAE Alumni

 Dr. Yizheng Li

-• Staff Scientist, Wyeth Research, Cambridge, MA
+• Principal Scientist, Wyeth Research, Cambridge, MA

 • Ph.D., 2002 - Postnatal development of pelvic sexual dimorphism in four anthropoid primates